espoirMur/my-blog-gastby/README.md

 - [] Migrate all blogs from the old website
 - [x] Buy a new domain
 - [x] Setup the domain and add SSL
-- [] Optimize search for the new website
+- [] search engine opttimazation for the new website check [this](https://gregberge.com/blog/gatsby-seo)